alxiang/docs/system.md

 - Subscribing to the `/wheel_right_joint_cmd` and `/left_wheel_joint_cmd` and updating the robot physics in Unity

+*Note that currently the only controller that is implemented is the differential drive controller*

 #### Global Localization

 - Publishes the `/odom` frame for the robot to allow for mapping and navigation